noahcasey21/Inverse-ARKK/README.md

 # Inverse ARKK ETF

-Simple website build with Flask that tracks ARKK ETF trades and demonstrates what opposing trades would look like using Yahoo Finance closing data.
+Simple graphing software to track ARKK ETF trades and demonstrates what opposing trades would look like using Yahoo Finance closing data.